markusbnet/flask-htmx-demo/README.md

 3 examples can be found within the following folders:
 - flask-htmx-create - create items and see them dynamically add to a table.
-- flask-htmx-remove - delete items from a table using HTMX.
+- flask-htmx-delete - delete items from a table using HTMX.
 Includes creating and deleting items.
 - flask-htmx-order - ordering items within a table.
 Includes creating, deleting and ordering.